Financial Aid Certification Date, Disbursements and Refunds

 New Grading Policy

-In order to support the new financial aid disbursement policy in CUNYfirst, changes have been made to CUNY's grading policy for the fall 2014 semester:
+In order to support the new financial aid disbursement policy in CUNYfirst, changes have been made to CUNY's grading policy for the Spring 2015 semester:

 |WD grade assigned for official drops.
 Financial aid will not be affected, unless all classes are dropped, R2T4 calculation will be done.|